 Shortly after this, at Hammaren, the trail ends and we walk the rest of this trip on pavement to Hafrsfjord Bridge, or return the same way we came.

-The hike around Kvernevik Ring is something you are recommended to do all year round, as illustrated in this video.
+The hike around Kvernevik Ring is also possible in winter, as illustrated in this video.

 This article presents one of many hikes on the coast of Jæren, Norway.
 Get an overview here.
 The hikes and corresponding articles are sorted in a north to south order.
 The adjacent hikes are:

 North: Endrestø (Randaberg): A short and easy hike on a good trail between Viste beach and Kvernevik.
 To make it less easy, check out the rocky scenery at Endrestø.

 South: Hafrsfjord (Stavanger): Hafrsfjord is one of the most significant fjords in the history of Norway.
 The walkable parts are on the eastern side (Stavanger) of the fjord.
 An exception is Sørnes in the municipality of Sola.
 It is worth visiting as it has a monument to the crucial battle of Hafrsfjord in the year 872.

 There are hardly any other descriptions in English.
 The municipality of Stavanger offers two descriptions of trips in the area of Kvernevik partially along the trail I have described.
 They are both in Norwegian, with this one of Kvernevik Folkesti being the most informative.
 The other is alright as well.
 Both pdf documents have good maps.